 The final sections address subsidies, where the BSAC suggests further discussion together with knowledgeable experts, as well as the social dimension where there needs to be a clear link between setting priorities, analysing and documenting the social and economic consequences of decisions taken.

-We commend this White Paper to you as the BSAC communication and as our contribution to the Commission Consultation on the functioning of the CFP.
+We commend this White Paper to you as the BSAC communication.
+It also contributes to the Commission Consultation on the functioning of the CFP.

+Kind regards,

-Kind regards, Esben Sverdrup-Jensen
+Esben Sverdrup-Jensen